bfraboni/FastGaussianBlur/README.md

 capture the diffusion and make the next pass accurate.
 On contrary true Gaussian blur does not suffer this problem since the whole diffusion process is performed in one pass only.
-The extra padding is not performed in this implementation, however we provide and discuss several border policies resulting in dfferent approximations and accuracies.
+The extra padding is not performed in this implementation, however we provide several border policies resulting in dfferent approximations and accuracies.

 For further details please refer to: